cchembio/goeneb/README.md

 # Contact

-This code is currently maintained by Lynn Meeder (lynn.meeder@uni-goettingen.de).<br>
+This code is currently maintained and developed by Lynn Meeder (lynn.meeder@uni-goettingen.de).<br>
 The base code was written by Björn Hein-Janke (bjoern.hein-janke@uni-goettingen.de).

 # References